 Your bill may also include the following fees:

 Environmental Protection Fee:

-The Environmental Protection Fee is added to all usage charges (except accounts in the Mayo Service Area) for water and wastewater service to recover costs associated with construction, expansion, or improvement to facilities serving existing connected customers.
+The Environmental Protection Fee is added to all usage charges for water and wastewater service to recover costs associated with construction, expansion, or improvement to facilities serving existing connected customers.

 Charge Description on usage bill: EPF